-Read more in-depth about the safety and security of your account in the following article: Your Security and Trust Come First.
+Read more in-depth about the safety and security of your account here.

-Deposits into Betterment’s high-yield cash account, Cash Reserve, are covered by Federal Deposit Insurance Corporation (“FDIC”) insurance up to $1mm per individual account and $2mm per joint account, once deposited into interest-bearing deposit accounts at one or more program banks†.
+Deposits into Betterment’s cash account, Cash Reserve, are covered by Federal Deposit Insurance Corporation (“FDIC”) insurance up to $2 million per individual account and $4 million per joint account, once deposited into interest-bearing deposit accounts at one or more program banks†.

 Each interest-bearing deposit account will be eligible for FDIC insurance up to $250,000 for each insurable account type (e.g., individual, joint, etc.), including principal and accrued interest.

 For deposits into Betterment Checking—a checking account and Visa debit card provided by nbkc bank, Member FDIC—each account will be eligible for FDIC insurance up to $250,000 for each insurable account type (e.g., individual, joint, etc.), when combined with all other deposits held in the same insurable capacity at nbkc.